MAD-I-T/magento-actions/README.md

      ```
  - `WRITE_USE_SUDO`: true or false, the deployer will exec commands as sudo on remote server

- The first deploy will fail, unless/then you must place a valid env.php under dir HOST_DEPLOY_PATH/shared/magento/app/etc/ on the deployment endpoint.
+ The first deploy will fail, unless/then you must place a valid **env.php** under dir $HOST_DEPLOY_PATH/shared/magento/app/etc/ on the deployment endpoint.

  A cleanup task must be launched if the deployment fails ([see here](https://github.com/seyuf/m2-dev-github-actions/blob/b711485a721ca07926140c7cdcfb79e2183cefee/.github/workflows/main.yml#L74))

  Also one can limit the release history by limiting or increasing the max number of tracked releases on the server ([with the keep_releases input arg](https://forum.madit.fr/t/magento-actions-limit-the-number-of-kept-releases-on-the-server/60))

  **To achieve the deployment using gitlab-ci  ([follow this tutorial](https://github.com/MAD-I-T/gitlab-ci-magento/))**

+If the github repository contains the magento and pwa-studio directories/projects, one can deploy only one of them or deploy them on different servers (**magento-only: 1** or **pwa_studio_only: 1**) more in [complex startegies section](#complex-deploy-and-build-strategies)

 ## Install magento action